seth-gordon/daemonica/_grammar/phonology.md

 ### Phonotactics

-The nucleus of a Daemonica syllable is one of the semivowels (/m/, /n/, /ŋ/, /w/, /ɹ/, or /j/), a vowel, or a short vowel followed by /ɹ/.
+The nucleus of a Daemonica syllable is one of the semivowels (/m/, /n/, /ŋ/, /w/, /ɹ/, or /j/), a short vowel, a long vowel, a short vowel followed by /ɹ/, or a short vowel followed by /j/.
 The onset may be a non-glottal fricative
 (/s/, /ʃ/, /f/, /θ/, or /x/), a plosive, or both, in either order.
-If both of these are omitted, /h/ is inserted—except at the beginning of a word: for instance, if the stack-duplicating prefix _rta_ is inserted before _abū_, “chase,” it becomes _rtahabū_, “chasing oneself.”
+If both of these are omitted, /h/ is inserted—except at the beginning of a word: for instance, _aybur_ is the word for “or” in the sense of “I can outrun the bear _or_ outrun you,” but its nominalized form, meaning “choice,” is _sbahaybur._

-Note that, for example, _mpšu,_ “bird, airplane,” is pronounced [m̩pʃu], not [m͡pʃu] or [məpʃu]: the /m/ is treated as a syllable unto itself.
+Note that, for example, _pfur,_ “see,” is pronounced [pf͡uɹ], not [pə.fuɹ], and _džardrdžur,_ “oven,” is pronounced [dʒ͡ɑɹ.dɹ̩.dʒ͡uɹ], not [dʒ͡ɑɹd.əɹ.dʒ͡uɹ].

-Stress falls on the first vowel of the stem, so _tatorhu_ is pronounced [tˈɑtoɹhu], but _rtahabū_ is pronounced [ɹ̩tɑhˈɑbuː].
-In a longer stem formed as a compound of multiple roots, there may be secondary stress on the first vowel of the other roots, so _tatorhoþpordū_ is pronounced [tˈɑtoɹhoθpˌoɹduː].
+Stress falls on the first vowel of the stem, so _tatorhu_ is pronounced [ˈtɑ.toɹ.hu], but _bvatatorhu_ is pronounced [bv͡ɑˈtɑ.toɹ.hu].
+In a stem formed as a compound of multiple roots or by duplication of a syllable, there may be secondary stress on the first vowel of the other roots, or on the duplicated syllable:
+_tatorhozpuvu,_ “one polar bear,” is pronounced [ˈtɑ.toɹ.hoˌzpu.vu], and _tatorhohŋhu,_ “teddy bear,” is [ˈtɑ.toɹˌho.hŋ.hu].

-A vowel followed by /ɹ/ in a non-accented syllable may be realized as the r-colored variant of the vowel instead of as two phones: thus, _tatorhu_ may also be [tˈɑto˞hu].
+A vowel followed by /ɹ/ in a non-accented syllable may be realized as the r-colored variant of the vowel instead of as two phones: thus, _tatorhu_ may also be [ˈtɑ.to˞.hu].